Clavicytherium: Design

 In any harpsichord, the strings are plucked by small plectra, held by jacks, which are thin strips of wood.
 In a standard harpsichord, the strings are placed horizontally and the jacks are vertical.
 Thus to make the jack return to position (after it has been lifted by a key to pluck) is a simple matter of gravity; with proper adjustment the jack will simply fall back into its rest position (for details and diagrams see harpsichord).

 A clavicytherium sacrifices this simplicity and must find some other means to make the jacks return.
 In some instruments, this is accomplished with a spring.
 Another possibility is to couple the jack mechanically to other portions of the action (e.g. keys, levers) that do return by gravity, pulling the jacks back with them.
 Inevitably, neither strategy is as simple as the direct vertical drop of the jacks in a standard harpsichord.
 Indeed, finding a good design for a clavicytherium action is not easy, and builders repeatedly sought better solutions.
 Van der Meer writes, "no standard was ever devised, and there are nearly as many variations of it as there are instruments in existence."
 Many designs were rather unsuccessful: Ripin reports that clavicytheria often have "a fairly heavy touch and unresponsive action".
 Describing the unusually fine clavicytheria of Delin (see below), Kottick observes "the action feels quite good to the fingers, which is not a statement one can always make about a clavicytherium."

 A special property of clavicytheria is that the player is seated directly in front of the soundboard, at close range.
 Kottick notes, "[in] all clavicytheria, close proximity to the soundboard provides the player with an overwhelming sense of sonic immersion."
 Indeed, the modern builder William Horn suggests that it is this esthetic end, not space-saving, that is the primary justification for making clavicytheria.

 This pyramidal clavicytherium is thought to be German in origin and date from the mid 18th century.
 It is kept in the collections of the Metropolitan Museum of Art in New York City.
+It uses the diagonal method (see text) of accommodating the long bass strings in a symmetrical case.